 Insurance and financing

-EV insurance is about 10 to 20% higher than comparable gas cars in 2026.
-Battery replacement risk (and the cost of minor collision damage to battery packs) drives premiums.
+EV insurance is about 10 to 20% higher than comparable gas cars in mid-2026.
+Battery replacement risk (and the elevated cost of minor collision damage to battery packs) continues to drive premiums upward.
 Over 10 years on a $45k EV, that's roughly $1,500 to $3,000 more in insurance than a $35k gas car.

-Financing costs scale with sticker price, so a $10k higher-priced EV at 6% financing over 60 months costs about $1,600 more in interest than the gas equivalent.
-Federal EV tax credit ($7,500 where it applies) mostly offsets this.
+Financing costs scale with sticker price, so a $10k higher-priced EV at today's prevailing 6–7% auto-loan rates over 60 months costs about $1,600 to $1,900 more in interest than the gas equivalent.
+The federal EV tax credit ($7,500 where it still applies under current policy) mostly offsets this, though eligibility rules around income caps and vehicle assembly requirements continue to limit who qualifies.

 Bringing it together